The Monasterio is a term used by expats of Tenerife insiders.

 The legendary place is rather called La Montaneta (little mountain) del fraile

 of los Realejos by the locals.
-However, it is a proper attraction of Puerto de la Cruz; it takes only 2 or 3 minutes by car to get to it from the top of Carretera Las Arenas street.
+However, it is a proper attraction of Puerto de la Cruz; it takes only 2 or 3 minutes by car to get to it from the top of the street Carretera Las Arenas.

 The so called Mesón Monasterio the biggest building by the entrance gave the park its official name.

 Tinerfeños love this and everything around it for family holidays or for afternoon trips on week-ends.

 Going to La Montañeta with its small medieval monastery section is today one of interesting attractive Tenerife things to do.

 Small children adore to run around the gardens with poultry, baby chicken, peacocks, ducks and swans.

 Only the ponies and rabbits are fenced in.
 Look out for one particular rabbit, which is very cute...
 Actually, I was mistaken about goats.
 The German owners are very unlikely to keep such animals.

 Their theme park is just above the village La Vera at